Estimated reading time: 8 minutes

 1. Should I Worry About my Employment Gap?

-Most employers are understanding about the need for people to take breaks in their career.
+Most employers are understanding the need for people to take breaks in their careers.
 In fact, many employers will have undergone breaks themselves.

 That’s why the best approach is to be direct and honest about the reasons for your employment gap.
 Never lie in your interview!